yoshuawuyts/speaking/2016-10-nodeconf-eu/README.md

 └─────────────────────────────┘
 ```
 - complete CSS spec is 20kb
-- brotli is gzip compat and 10% smaller
+- zopfli is DEFLATE compat and ~10% smaller
-- zopfli is new, ok supported and 30% smaller
+- brotli is new, ok supported and ~30% smaller
 - IE8+ targets have viable 5kb frameworks now
 - don't bundle in node core modules